 Question 5: Are there still maximum weight limits for the Special Permit?

 Answer 5: No. Special Permits are issued by the State, at the discretion of the State, in accordance with State law.

 Question 6: Is the State still required to use the bridge gross weight formula prior to issuing a Special Permit?

 Answer 6: No. Special Permit weights are determined by the States with consideration given to infrastructure issues.
 Federal axle, gross, and bridge formula weights are not required considerations.

-Question 7: Does this provision apply only to the Interstate system, enhanced NHS, or National Network?
+Question 7: Does this provision apply only to the Interstate System, enhanced National Highway System, or National Network?

 Answer 7: The issuance of Special Permits to exceed Federal weight limitations applies only to the Interstate System.

 Question 8: What type of activities might be considered "facilitating delivery of relief supplies"?

 Answer 8: Such activities might include activities that clear roadways, staging areas, or locations for temporary structures immediately after the disaster in order to facilitate the delivery of relief supplies.
 This could include debris removal, but only to the extent that the divisible overweight load expedites the clearing process, and any permits issued should only be for specific areas or locations and for a limited duration.